jorolqkis/DevCamp-Assignment/README.md

    -To track a certain cell input coordinates x1 and y1 and press the button "Track cell".
    -To apply the rules to the grid press the button "Generate".

-   # What he app looks like
+   # What the app looks like

   ![Alt text](screenshot/App.PNG)